cnnrbrn/workflow2-content/module-1/lesson-4.md

 npx create-react-app my-app --template typescript
 ```

-This video looks at creating a React app with TypeScript and how to check the prop types using an interface or type.
+This video looks at creating a React app with TypeScript and how to check the prop types using an interface or type alias.

 <iframe src="https://player.vimeo.com/video/504454748" height="500" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>